 Being a mother is one of the hardest and most important jobs on the planet.
 And while being a mother is often difficult, most women wouldn’t have it any other way.
-Despite common misconceptions, when it comes to legal issues stemming from a divorce or other family law dispute, mothers and fathers are on equal footing in New Jersey.
-It is therefore vital that mothers understand their legal rights and responsibilities throughout the legal process to make well informed decisions.
+Despite common misconceptions, when it comes to legal issues stemming from a divorce or other family law disputes, mothers and fathers are on equal footing in New Jersey.
+It is therefore vital that mothers understand their legal rights and responsibilities throughout the legal process to make well-informed decisions.

 The mothers’ rights attorneys of Jacobs Berger take pride in serving mothers and fathers from local Morris County communities including Randolph, Morristown, Denville, Madison, Tewksbury, Dover, Rockaway, East Hanover, and all of Northern New Jersey.
 Unlike some larger firms, we strive to minimize conflict and stress during the family law legal process.
 Our attorneys believe that effective legal solutions do not need to involve unnecessary litigation, hostility, or animosity.

-Call our office today to discuss any questions and concerns you may have as a mother in New Jersey in a confidential and comprehensive case assessment with one of our experienced and qualified divorce and family law attorneys.
+Call our office today to discuss any questions and concerns you may have as a mother in New Jersey in a confidential and comprehensive Strategic Planning Session with one of our experienced and qualified divorce and family law attorneys.

 Child custody and child support disputes are considered by New Jersey judges and mediators with the best interests of the child in mind.
 This is an important distinction to understand, as it often has a material impact on divorce and family law proceedings.
 As stated previously, men and women are treated as equals when determining both child custody and child support.
 When it comes to child custody, the factors our Randolph mothers’ rights attorneys may argue can include: